replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/index.md

 While there are [default host preflights](/docs/install-with-kurl/host-preflights) that kURL runs during an install or upgrade, these host preflights are customizable.
 There are two mechanisms for customizing host preflights: supplying additional host preflights as part of the kURL installer spec, and disabling the default host preflights.
-Combined, these two mechanisms allow you to add custom host preflights that will run in addition to the defaults, or disable the default host preflights and run your own in order to completely customize the host preflights checks.
+Combined, these two mechanisms allow you to add custom host preflights that will run in addition to the defaults, or disable the default host preflights and run your own in order to completely customize the host preflight checks.

 ## Adding Custom Host Preflights